Leilazehui/Leilazehui.github.io/Work/HKPC_Winter_Intern.md

 - Conducted cross-regional research on US, EU, and China textile recycling regulations and international recycling standards, developing a practical ESG toolkit for Hong Kong fashion enterprises to strengthen sustainability awareness, compliance readiness, and long-term circular innovation.
 - Prepared surveys for applicable artificial intelligence tools in footwear industry

+**Smart Machinery and Equipment**

+- Designed a robotic arm–camera mounting device, applying engineering drawing and GD&T standard for manufacturing.
+- Conducting a thermographic camera project to identify hidden defects on different materials and report the abnormal phenomenon to boss.